 You will be required to build on close relations with other surgical colleagues as part of our multidisciplinary team.
 You will also be required to participate in audit, research and management of the service.

-A commitment to provide out of hours on call cover of patients operated upon or on a rota basis is required.
-This is to be determined with surgical colleagues and prospective cover for the absences of colleagues, although first line cover will be provided by the RMO and little senior call is anticipated.
+A commitment to provide in hours care for patients on a part-time basis of approximately 20 hours per week, or a time period which suits the applicant.
 Opportunities may arise for further clinical work in addition to the basic contract.

 It is anticipated that the post holder will engage in specific management tasks and contribute to monthly departmental meetings and treatment centre in agreement with the Medical Director.

-It is likely the post holder will be providing responsibility for the clinical supervision directly or indirectly of Junior medical and/or other clinical staff

 Clinical Duties

 The surgeon will participate in the outpatients prior to surgery, and in all aspects of the operative care of the patients.
-It is anticipated that the surgeon in a full-time role will spend the equivalent of two- three days in the operating theatre and two-three days a week in a combination of outpatient assessment; administrative, management and clinical governance duties.
-They will work closely with clinical colleagues, both specialists and RMO’s, in order to enhance the level of patient care at the centre.
+It is anticipated that the surgeon in a part-time role will spend the equivalent of one to two days in the operating theatre and one to two days a week in a combination of outpatient assessment; administrative, management and clinical governance duties.
+They will work closely with clinical colleagues in order to enhance the level of patient care at the centre.

 The final allocation of patient contact time, including theatre and Pre-Admission/Follow up clinics will be agreed in discussion with the Registered manager of the Treatment Centre.